 Finish the tlayudas with sliced avocado, lime, hot sauce, Chipotle Mayo or Avocado-Cilantro Sauce.
 The cabbage slaw keeps well until the next day, making leftovers a tasty option.

 How to make Tlayudas! | 30-second video

 While the tortillas are toasting to a crisp in the oven, make the cabbage slaw.

-For a fast option, use canned refried beans, but some time, when you have little extra time try making refried beans at home with this recipe…they are so easy and delicious!
-They only take 10-15 minutes of actual hands on time!
+For a fast option, use canned refried black beans, but sometimes, when you have little extra time try making refried beans at home with this recipe…they are so easy and delicious!
+They only take 10-15 minutes of actual hands-on time!